Fiscal Year 2020

-Program providers must annually evaluate their use of restraints by comparing it to the aggregate data provided by DADS (Chapter 9, Subchapter D, §9.178 (f) and (p) of the Texas Administrative Code).
-In order to obtain the most accurate restraint information, HHSC has developed a spreadsheet that calculates the program provider's rate of restraint.
+Program providers must annually evaluate their use of restraints by comparing it to the aggregate data provided by DADS (Chapter 9, Subchapter D, (k)(5) of the Texas Administrative Code).
+In order to obtain the most accurate restraint information, HHSC has developed a spreadsheet that calculates the program provider's rate of restraint (Excel).
 The program provider must use this information in developing and implementing a plan to reduce the use of restraints.

-You can use the restraint data extracted from CARE to populate this spreadsheet.
+You can use the restraint data extracted from CARE to populate the spreadsheet (Excel).
 Restraint data is recorded by category:

 - Personal restraint